cits3007/cits3007.github.io/assets/labs/lab01.md

     the appropriate VirtualBox package for your platform (Windows, MacOS or Linux), and install it.

+    Note, if you are using a Mac: VirtualBox is only available for Macs using **x86-64 processors**.
+If you are using a more recent M-series (Apple Silicon) Mac, then it uses an ARM64 processor, and you should be using UTM, as described previously.
+    If you don't know which yours is: you can go to the 'Apple' at the top left of your screen and select 'About this Mac', and it will show whether your cpu is Apple silicon (ARM, M1 or M2) or x86/Intel.

     - On Windows, the installer is an `.exe` file you can simply run by double-clicking.
     - On MacOS, the installer is a `.dmg` file -- double click on it